remineapp/front-end-interview-test-api/README.md

 We will be checking the final submission against the `final-test.json` file.

-You may launch the server with the `final-test.json` db by running `npm run check`.
+You may launch the server with the `final-test.json` file by running `npm run check`.

-The API route you will want to use is `http://localhost:8000/locations`, and the data it serves up is of shape:
+The API route that serves the data is `http://localhost:8000/locations`, and the data it serves up is of shape:
 ```
 {
     "id": 0,